NathanFrund/Goby/README.md

     ```

 This setup achieves the same result, with your Go application running on `http://localhost:8080` and live-reloading enabled for both backend and frontend changes.

+## Configuration

+The application is configured using environment variables.
+For local development, you can create a `.env` file in the project root to manage these settings.

+### Database

+- `SURREAL_URL`: The URL of your SurrealDB instance (e.g., `ws://localhost:8000/rpc`).
+- `SURREAL_NS`: The namespace to use in SurrealDB.
+- `SURREAL_DB`: The database to use in SurrealDB.
+- `SURREAL_USER`: The user for authenticating with SurrealDB.
+- `SURREAL_PASS`: The password for authenticating with SurrealDB.

+### Server

+- `SERVER_ADDR`: The address and port for the server to listen on.
+Defaults to `:8080`.
+- `APP_BASE_URL`: The public base URL for the application, used for generating links in emails.
+Defaults to `http://localhost:8080` for local development.

+### Email

+- `EMAIL_PROVIDER`: The email service to use.
+Defaults to `log` (which prints emails to the console).
+Set to `resend` to use the Resend API.
+- `EMAIL_API_KEY`: Your API key for the chosen email provider (e.g., your Resend API key).
+- `EMAIL_SENDER`: The "from" address for outgoing emails (e.g., `you@yourdomain.com`).
+For Resend, this can be omitted to use the default `onboarding@resend.dev`.